GuildAudits/Smart-contract-Audting-Training-week3-4-5-6/AttackVectors.md

 ### CONCLUSION
 Re-entrancy attacks are made possible by the use of a logical but insecure code pattern when performing transfers within Ethereum smart contracts.
 Bad actors exploit the blockchain by implementing reentrancy attacks to transfer and drain funds from vulnerable smart contracts.

-## SOLIDITY ATTACK VECTORS: #2 - Arithmetic Overflow and Underflow
+## SOLIDITY ATTACK VECTORS #2 - Arithmetic Overflow and Underflow

 ### Overflow
 Overflow is a state a uint (unsigned integer) reaches its maximum value, the next element added will return the default value. **uint8**, can hold values within the range(0, 255), if the value of an arithmetic operation becomes greater than 255, the value is set to zero which is an incorrect calculation.